-These Grilled Southwest Chicken Breasts are tender and juicy with a hint of sweetness and just the right amount of spice.
-This recipe uses a simple marinade to create flavorful chicken that can be served on its own or in salads, enchiladas, tacos and more.
+This grilled Southwest Chicken is tender and juicy with a hint of sweetness and just the right amount of spice.
+Serve on its own with your favorite side dish, or in salads, enchiladas, tacos and more.

 It’s perfect for summertime when the weather is hot and you don’t want to turn on the oven.
 Serve it up at a summer BBQ along with grilled veggies and your favorite sides and watch friends and family scramble for seconds.